kmagutywa/IntroToWebDesignJuly22/README.md

-# IntroToWebDesignJuly22
+# IntroToWebDJuly22
-Introduction to web design through creating a digital resume
+Introduction to web through creating a digital resume